aaronroberson/codestyle/ARCHITECTURE.md

 *A component should solve one problem and solve it well.*

 ### Naming convention
- *  <component-name>: folder for the component
+ *  component-name>: folder for the component
-   *  <component-name>.component.html: template/partial view of the component
+   *  component-name.component.html: template/partial view of the component
-   *  <component-name>.component.js: model of the component
+   *  component-name.component.js: model of the component
-   *  <component-name>.component.styl: styles for the component
+   *  component-name.component.styl: styles for the component
-   *  <component-name>.component.spec.js: tests for the controller of the component
+   *  component-name.component.spec.js: tests for the controller of the component
-   *  <component-name>.component.service.js: service for the component
+   *  component-name.component.service.js: service for the component
-   *  <component-name>.component.service.spec.js: tests for the service of the component
+   *  component-name.component.service.spec.js: tests for the service of the component

 If the component name is composed (which you should avoid if possible), then separate the parts with periods (.).